silentfuzzle/Cue-Masher/README.md

 ### High Priority

-* Needs a new text file format such as XML so that commas in sound file paths don't cause problems.
 * Needs an executable to run outside an IDE.
 * A bug that causes a sound effect to loop indefinitely when one or more keys are pressed quickly at the same time needs to be fixed.